zkkn/GlidingCollectionSample/README.md

 # Photo Gallery
+## What
 Photo Gallery for ios written with Swift.
+Shows all photos in your iPhone like a Macbook preview.

 ![](glidingViewSample.gif)

-Shows all photos in your iPhone like a Macbook preview.

 ## Reference
 [Ramotion / gliding-collection](https://github.com/Ramotion/gliding-collection)